PSIHR/vapebacken45/replit.md

 # Telegram Mini App - Full Stack

 ## Overview
-This project is a full-stack Telegram Mini App combining a FastAPI backend with an aiogram Telegram bot, a React SPA frontend with TailwindCSS, and an SQLite database.
-It aims to provide a comprehensive e-commerce solution within Telegram, featuring a product catalog, shopping cart, order management, and a loyalty program.
-The application is designed for both customer-facing interactions via the Mini App and administrative/courier functionalities through the Telegram bot.
+This project is a full-stack Telegram Mini App providing a comprehensive e-commerce solution within Telegram.
+It features a FastAPI backend, an aiogram Telegram bot, and a React SPA frontend with TailwindCSS, all backed by an SQLite database.
+The app includes a product catalog, shopping cart, order management with various delivery options, and a loyalty program.
+It supports both customer interactions via the Mini App and administrative/courier functionalities through the Telegram bot.
+The brand is "VAPE PLUG," adopting a cyberpunk-inspired aesthetic.

 ## User Preferences
 I prefer detailed explanations.